The SeeReef Full Face Snorkel is a very popular mid-priced mask

 Water won't enter the snorkel thanks to a ball float system inside the snorkel.
 This type of design is called a Dry Top Snorkel.
 The float rises inside the stop section of the snorkel as you go underwater which generally stops water from getting in.

-If any water does enter the tube, its channeled down each side of the mask to the chin area.
+If any water does enter the tube, its channelled down each side of the mask to the chin area.
 This then drains away through a valve as soon as you lift your head above water.

 The SeeReef has an extra long snorkel which helps when swimming in choppy water.